austinauyeung/C9/README.md

 >> adb shell settings put secure enabled_accessibility_services com.austinauyeung.nyuma.c9/com.austinauyeung.nyuma.c9.accessibility.service.OverlayAccessibilityService
 ```

-### Additional installation for Android 8
+### Additional installation for Android 8 and Android 11
+If any of the following is true, you will need to [install Shizuku](https://shizuku.rikka.app/guide/setup/) to use this application:
-If you are on Android 8 and are experiencing poor scrolling performance, Shizuku may be required.
-Please follow the Shizuku instructions in the next section.
+- You are on Android 8 and are experiencing poor scrolling performance.

-### Additional installation for Android 11
-If you are on Android 11, please first try the application as-is.
-If gestures cannot be dispatched successfully, or if you have had trouble in the past with other cursor apps, you will need to [install Shizuku](https://shizuku.rikka.app/guide/setup/) to use this application.
+- You are on Android 11 and the application does not work as-is (i.e. no gestures can be dispatched), or you have had trouble in the past with other cursor apps.

 Once installed, navigate to, and enable, `C9 > Developer Options > Enable Shizuku Integration`.

 Note that unless your device is rooted, you will need to restart the Shizuku service upon reboot.